savonet/book/workflow.md

 telnet localhost 1234
 ```

-(here, we suppose that we are on the machine running the script, otherwise
+Here, we suppose that we are on the machine running the script, otherwise
-`localhost` has to be replaced by its address, and `1234` is the default port
+`localhost` has to be replaced by its address. `1234` is the default port for
-for the telnet server).
-Then we can change the value of the interactive variable
+the telnet server.
+Then, we can change the value of the interactive variable
 `main_volume` to 0.75 by typing

 ```